ureebay/active-directory-home-lab/README.md

 ### Step 7: PowerShell Bulk User Creation

-Wrote and executed a PowerShell script to automatically create over 1,000 user accounts in Active Directory, pulling names from a plain text file (names.txt).
+Executed a PowerShell script to automatically create over 1,000 user accounts in Active Directory, pulling names from a plain text file (names.txt).
 Personal account suribe was added to the top of the names list.

 **Script breakdown:**